Agricultural Marketing Service, USDA.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 Such handler is afforded the opportunity for a hearing on the petition.
 After the hearing USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-This rule increases the assessment rate established for the Committee for the 2003-04 and subsequent fiscal periods from $0.005 per 4/5 bushel carton to $0.006 per 4/5 bushel carton of oranges, grapefruit, tangerines, and tangelos grown in Florida.
+This rule would increase the assessment rate established for the Committee for the 2003-04 and subsequent fiscal periods from $0.005 per 4/5 bushel carton to $0.006 per 4/5 bushel carton of oranges, grapefruit, tangerines, and tangelos grown in Florida.

 The Florida citrus marketing order provides authority for the Committee, with the approval of USDA, to formulate an annual budget of expenses and collect assessments from handlers to administer the program.
 The members of the Committee are producers and handlers of oranges, grapefruit, tangerines, and tangelos.
 They are familiar with the Committee's needs and with the costs for goods and services in their local area and are thus in a position to formulate an appropriate budget and assessment rate.
 The assessment rate is formulated and discussed in a public meeting.
 Thus, all directly affected persons have an opportunity to participate and provide input.